araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 </video>
 <p style="font-size: 14pt; text-align:center;">Trained SAC agent after automatic tuning.</p>

-With those tuned hyperparameters, SAC learns faster than in part I, reaches a higher performance and the learned gaits look better =) (no more feet in the air).
+With these tuned hyperparameters, SAC learns faster (than in part I), achieves higher performance, and the learned gaits look better =).
+(No more feet in the air!)

 <!-- ### Improving Convergence